PREPRINT

 3. Keep goals small

-Avoid planning for a quarter of the year.
+Avoid making strict plans for the next quarter of the year.
 If you decide to "sprint" make the sprint goals achievable.
-In our case, sprints are considered more of a todo list, but there is no rush to finish all tasks until the end of the sprint.
-We work on multiple wildly different projects at the same time, so having a quick and easy overview of what should be done next is key.
+In our case, sprints are considered more of a todo list, so there is no rush to finish all tasks until the end of the sprint.
+We work on multiple wildly different projects at the same time and having a quick and easy overview of what should be done next is key.

 4. Split / define work packages well